owensgl/biol525D/resources/syllabus.md

 ## DESCRIPTION

 The purpose of this course is to provide graduate students with the theoretical knowledge and practical skills for the evolutionary analysis of next generation sequence data.
 The course will entail data retrieval and assembly, alignment techniques, variant calling, gene expression analyses, hypothesis testing, and population genomic and phylogenomic approaches.
-The course will be presented as a series of short lectures and lab exercises over a two week period in August.
+The course will be presented as a series of short lectures and lab exercises over a one week period in August.

 ## INSTRUCTORS